programminghistorian/jekyll/lessons/sonification.md

 Now, let's load that data into our music:

 ```
-#bit that runs only once, unless you comment out the next line, and the end
+#bit that runs only once, unless you comment out the line with 'live_loop',
+#and the final 'end' at the bottom of this code block
 # live_loop :jesuit do
 data.each do |line|
   topic1 = line[:topic1].to_f